Getting Started with Running

 - Increase the number of running repetitions.
 If you did five in the first session you could add a couple more to the next.

-In general it's best to change one thing at a time so you can better monitor how you respond to the increased stress.
+In general it's best to change one thing at a time so you can better monitor exactly how you respond to the increased stress.
 That said, if you do find a session very easy then it's acceptable to look at modifying a couple of things at once for the next one.

 Once you're comfortable running for 20-30 minutes without stopping you can start considering more structured sessions.
-Have a look at our sessions for ideas.
+Have a look at our sessions section for ideas.

 Hold back a little and cross train if things start aching or you get any strange pains.
 Be patient and you will become more robust with time.
 Being injured will hold you back far more than skipping the odd session or easing back.